wafaMohamed/Quote_app_provider/README.md

 # Quote App

-This is a simple Flutter app that displays quotes using Provider state management and follows the MVVM (Model-View-ViewModel) architecture.
+This simple Flutter app displays quotes using Provider state management and follows the MVVM (Model-View-ViewModel) architecture.
 It also implements pagination to fetch and display quotes in a paginated manner.

 ## Features